Thank you so much for welcoming us as a family into the church. We are looking forward to spending many more special moments within the community.

 What next?

-If you are considering having a baptism at Holy Trinity please meet with Father Mark after any 10:00am Mass or contact him on 020 8300 8231
+If you are considering having a baptism at Holy Trinity please meet with our Vicar after any 10:00am Mass or contact on 020 8300 4548

 The Church of England has a website where you can find more information.